…for visiting Santa Clarita Romance Writers!

 Take a look around for information on our Romance Writers of America chapter, meetings, workshops, contests and other news.
 SCRWA came on line in April, 2016 with a group of dedicated romance writers excited about sharing information, experiences and enthusiasm for the craft!

-The SCRWA meet at the Old Town Newhall Library the second Saturdays of each month.
+The SCRWA meets at the Old Town Newhall Library the third Saturdays of each month.
 The library is located at the corner of Lyons Avenue and Main Street, Newhall, California.
 Take the Lyons exit off the NB I-5 Freeway!

 For more information, contact